 If you enjoy sightseeing, then a San Jose, Costa Rica city tour is a great option for you.
 Walking tours are a great way to get to know the city and get a feel for the local life.
-Even though San Jose isn’t the nicest city, there are some nice buildings with fascinating architecture, museums and interesting attractions.
+Even though San Jose isn’t the nicest city, there are some fascinating architecture, museums and interesting attractions.
 There are actually some very interesting facts and history about San Jose to learn!

-For those who are interested in those kinds of activities, you can read about a San Jose city tour we did with Expediciones Tropicales.
+For those who are interested in sightseeing, you can read about a San Jose city tour we did with Expediciones Tropicales.
 We visited a couple of museums, walked through downtown and learned about the history and culture of this important city.
 For a full day of Costa Rican culture, we highly recommend to do the San Jose City Tour in the afternoon and the Ram Luna dinner show at night.

 San Jose, Costa Rica City Tour